Established as a provincial park in 1993, this park is centered around the picturesque Duffey Lake and overshadowed by Mt. Rohr.

 The main conservation role of Duffey Lake Park is to protect a representative portion of the Leeward Pacific Ranges ecosection and to protect important wildlife habitats, particularly for goats and bears.
 The Duffey Lake area contains some of the flora, fauna, landforms and waters which are characteristic of the region, and illustrates transitional vegetation between coastal and interior climates.

-Mountain goat, grizzly bear, deer, black bear, osprey and great blue heron can all be found in the park.
-For more information on staying safe please see the wildlife safety page.
+Mountain goats, grizzly bears, deer, black bears, osprey and great blue heron can all be found in the park.

 BC Parks honours Indigenous Peoples’ connection to the land and respects the importance of their diverse teachings, traditions, and practices within these territories.
 This park webpage may not adequately represent the full history of this park and the connection of Indigenous Peoples to this land.
 We are working in partnership with Indigenous Peoples to update our websites so that they better reflect the history and cultures of these special places.